ConeDragon/docs/building/tooling/analyzers/comments.md

 if an error is of a certain type later.
 ```

-This comment is not following these guidelines for the following reasons:
+This comment does not follow these guidelines for the following reasons:

 - "I see": the analyzer is not a person: avoid I.
-- "This is perfectly fine!": Apparently it's not otherwise the reassuring wasn't
+- "This is perfectly fine!": Apparently, it's not otherwise the reassuring wasn't
   necessary.
-This probably can be left out all together; if you want to give a
+This probably can be left out altogether; if you want to give a
   generic tip about something existing, you can say exactly that: "An
   alternative, equally valid way of doing x is y."
 - "If you did not know about": Leave this overly wordy word group out.